ccstan99/ccstan99.github.io/_posts/2023-05-24-chatgpt-llms.md

 : Just a few weeks ago, Meta released an open-sourced large language model that can run on personal computers.
 That led to a flurry of activity.
 Researchers are now creating much smaller and cheaper models that are still powerful.

 Agents
 : Language models can generate text for a plan.
 Now, they can also call agents, which are programs to execute that plan.
 "Plan a trip to Tokyo."
 It goes to compare prices, book flights, find lodging.
 You just show up and enjoy.
-But if AI automatically connects to agents that can change things in the real world with consequences, you gotta stop and think, "What could possibly go wrong?!"
+But if AI automatically connects to agents that can change things in the real world with consequences, we must stop and think, "What could possibly go wrong?!"

 ## Hype or Reality?